 Praise Music Sonogram (2022) is a work-in-progress live performance about motherhood, miscarriage, abortion, and an emergency room TV monitor playing Cecil B. DeMille’s The Ten Commandments.
-The performance is accompanied by a 30-minute video including chopped and screwed scenes from the movie juxtaposed with self-captured footage of a mechanical turning sign advertising vasectomies and sexual massage.
-Performance debuted as part of Nameless Sound’s They, Who Sound series at Lawndale Art Center.
+The performance is accompanied by a 30-minute video including heavily edited scenes from the movie juxtaposed with self-captured footage of a mechanical sign advertising vasectomies and sexual massage.

 Visage (2021) uses text and song to consider screens, longing, love, distance, and finding oneself in the face of another.
 Referencing common pandemic-era communication technology in which one is constantly confronted with one’s own image, I use a projector and my phone camera to produce images of the audience watching themselves watching me watching them and so on.
 Video feedback then becomes a site for contemplation of the never-ending human cycle of connection and loss.

 my uncle, young enough to be my brother

 holding a Polaroid of me